Kombucha Tea Recipe

-How to Brew: The Best Kombucha
+How to make Kombucha Tea

-Kombucha seems to be everywhere now!
+For the very best kombucha, start with Positively Tea.
 This ancient beverage is thought to come from Manchuria but has been enjoyed by people around the world for hundreds, possibly thousands of years!
 It’s only recently made its way to the United States, though, and for those of you that might not be as familiar with it, we’ll start with a quick primer.

 Kombucha is a fermented, effervescent beverage made from black, green, oolong, or white teas.
-Other teas or fruit juices may be used as well, but the base of the kombucha must be derived from the Camellia sinensis (tea) plant.
+Other teas or fruit juices may be used as well, but the base of the kombucha must be derived from Camellia sinensis (tea) plant.

 Sugar is added to the brewed tea base and then fermented by using a symbiotic culture of bacteria and yeast, commonly referred to as a SCOBY.
-The SCOBY (aka tea mushroom, tea fungus, mother) includes different yeasts and bacteria that turn your tea into the sweet and sour taste explosion that is kombucha.
+The SCOBY (AKA tea mushroom, tea fungus, mother) includes different yeasts and bacteria that turn your tea into the sweet and sour taste explosion that is kombucha.

 The base of your kombucha is tea and you simply can’t start with a better base than organic Positively Tea.
 Choose from a huge variety of loose leaf tea to begin your brewing.
 If you’ll be adding other flavors after fermentation, you may want to start with a plain base such as our Organic Assam TGFOP Black Tea.
 For a more flavorful first fermentation, perhaps our Organic Green Dragon Lemonade Green Tea!
 Whatever tea you use to start your kombucha, you can be sure you’re getting the best organic tea from Positively Tea.

-Kombucha brewing instructions and recipes are available from many sites online but we’re sharing a few of our own tips and tricks.
+Kombucha brewing instructions and recipes are available from many sites online but we’re sharing a few of our tips and tricks.

 - 12g unflavored black, green, white, or oolong tea (we used English Breakfast)—herbal tea will NOT work.